gaehlerm/SoftwareEngineering/README.md

 		return 1
 ```

-In fact, in C++ there is no way telling if a function is inside a namespace or a static function inside a class.

 ### Delegating class

 The delegating class is a mixture of a data class and a pure method class.
 All variables are private and all functions are public.
 Calls to one of these functions are all delegated to one of the member variables.
 Thus, the functions are all fairly simple, usually containing only one line of code.
 A delegating class is similar to a car.
 It consists of many complex parts that each has its own functionality.
-Setting the temperature will just pass the corresponding command to the AC.
+You may control all these parts using a simple interface.
+Setting the temperature will just pass the corresponding command to the AC and the AC then has to take care of all the complex logic.
 Any other part of the car doesn’t have to know anything about the temperature or its control at all.

 ```py
 class Car: